Black Cat (Marvel Comics): Critical response

 Anthony Orlando of BuzzFeed said, "Now that Peter and MJ have officially separated, now is the perfect time for him to meet the Black Cat.
 Born Felicia Hardy, this cat burglar became Spider-Man's partner/girlfriend, and she has repeatedly fought alongside him over the years, making her increasingly popular with fans.
 Though she may seem like a copycat of Catwoman, Hardy is still a fascinating and complex character all her own, and she could provide much-needed support to Spider-Man in his new, lonely life."
-Joshua Medina of MovieWeb stated, "With Tom Holland's Spider-Man having fantastic success in the MCU and possibly getting a second trilogy of movies, fans can only hope to see the stunning and cunning Black Cat in action.
-She is quite literally Spider-Man's Kryptonite in human form; she is such a pure and seductive beauty."
-Rachel Leishman of The Mary Sue called Black Cat "incredibly interesting," writing, "For a character who is beloved in the world of comics, Felicia Hardy hasn’t really had her time.
+Rachel Leishman of The Mary Sue called Black Cat "incredibly interesting", writing, "For a character who is beloved in the world of comics, Felicia Hardy hasn't really had her time.
 By that, I mean her time in the live-action world.
-With three separate movie franchises built around Peter Parker, you’d think that we’d have more of her in our films.
-Instead, we have Felicity Jones in The Amazing Spider-Man 2, and … that’s pretty much it.
+With three separate movie franchises built around Peter Parker, you'd think that we'd have more of her in our films.
+Instead, we have Felicity Jones in The Amazing Spider-Man 2, and … that's pretty much it.
 (Granted, we were supposed to have her in one of the Raimi films, but alas.)
-So now, with a plethora of rumors surrounding the Spider-Verse (like the fact that we could be getting a show led by Silk and the Olivia Wilde movie heading our way) and who we’re going to get in the live-action form, my pitch is for a Black Cat anything Whether it’s just in the Tom Holland movies or in a franchise all her own, Felicia Hardy deserves her time."
-Nahila Bonfiglio of The Daily Dot asserted, "One of the things that many viewers love about the current iteration of Spider-Man is his charming innocence, something that doesn’t mesh well with a character like Black Cat.
-While every iteration of Peter Parker arries some degree of good-natured naiveté, at his current age, he’s better equipped to handle adversaries who don’t utilize their sex appeal.
+So now, with a plethora of rumors surrounding the Spider-Verse (like the fact that we could be getting a show led by Silk and the Olivia Wilde movie heading our way) and who we're going to get in the live-action form, my pitch is for a Black Cat anything Whether it's just in the Tom Holland movies or in a franchise all her own, Felicia Hardy deserves her time."
+Nahila Bonfiglio of The Daily Dot asserted, "One of the things that many viewers love about the current iteration of Spider-Man is his charming innocence, something that doesn't mesh well with a character like Black Cat.
+While every iteration of Peter Parker carries some degree of good-natured naiveté, at his current age, he's better equipped to handle adversaries who don't utilize their sex appeal.
 In the future, however, Black Cat would make a welcome addition to the MCU, as a cameo or full movie.
 Fans of the comics and films alike would love to see Peter Parker mature, and the inclusion of such an engaging, complicated antiheroine would no doubt delight viewers.
-We don’t know if it will ever happen, but here’s hoping the future sees plenty more Black Cat on the big—and small—screen."
+We don't know if it will ever happen, but here's hoping the future sees plenty more Black Cat on the big—and small—screen."
+Joshua Medina of MovieWeb stated, "With Tom Holland's Spider-Man having fantastic success in the MCU and possibly getting a second trilogy of movies, fans can only hope to see the stunning and cunning Black Cat in action.
+She is quite literally Spider-Man's Kryptonite in human form; she is such a pure and seductive beauty," while Chance Arradondo ranked her 9th in their "Anti-Heroes That Deserve Their Own Movie" list.